tpetricek/cv/data/experience.md

   - kind: academic, postdoc, international
   - label: I led the development of an open-source projects focused on doing data science with F#.
       Resulting research was awarded a *Distinguished Paper* award and selected as an *SIGPLAN Research Highlight*.

+* Habilitation
+  - institution: Faculty of Mathematics and Physics, Charles University
+  - range: 2026
+  - start: 2026
+  - kind: education
+  - label: Thesis *Simple Programming Tools for Data Exploration* uses programming language theory research methods to develop novel data science tools.
+The thesis summarizes research on F# type providers, data journalism and programming tools done in Microsoft Research, The Alan Turing Institute and at the University of Kent.

 * PhD
   - institution: Computer Laboratory, University of Cambridge